grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "A quarter of a nautical mile?
 If it's someone who wants to do unpleasant things to us instead of Shakes, that's awfully fucking close."

-"If they want to do unpleasant things, they are likely to begin them long before they are in ship-to-ship range."
-Said Hemi.
+"If they want to do unpleasant things, they are likely to begin them long before they are in ship-to-ship range," said Hemi.
 "I advise we ping them again.
 If the contact does anything that seems suspicious, we will move off from this spot -- quietly."

-"...Alright."
-Said Percy.
+"...Alright," said Percy.
 "Fucking ping them again.
 What the fuck do I care, it's just my boat and all our fuckin' lives."

 Hemi caught Cassandra's eye and pointed to the PING button.
 She reached out and pressed it again.
 Another resonant ping left the _Prospect_ and soared through the water.
 The range and direction displayed on the active sonar unit.